jeswanth28/UI-Exercise/README.md

 ## Running end-to-end tests

-using cypress for end-to-end tests, command is npm run cy:run or npx cypress open
+using cypress for end-to-end tests, command is npm run cy:run or npx cypress open also local server should be up to run tests

 ## Further help